equinix/terraform-provider-equinix/docs/resources/equinix_metal_reserved_ip_block.md

   quantity   = 1
 }

-# Allocate 1 global floating IP, which can be assigned to device in any facility
+# Allocate 1 global floating IP, which can be assigned to device in any metro

 resource "equinix_metal_reserved_ip_block" "test" {
   project_id = local.project_id